Stroszek

-Stroszek /de/ is a 1977 West German tragicomedy film directed by Werner Herzog and starring Bruno S., Eva Mattes, and Clemens Scheitz.
-Written specifically for Bruno S., the film was shot in Plainfield, Wisconsin, and North Carolina.
+Stroszek (/de/, promoted as Stroszek: A Ballad) is a 1977 West German tragicomedy (Note: Attributed to multiple sources:) film written, produced and directed by Werner Herzog and starring Bruno S., Eva Mattes, and Clemens Scheitz.
+The film is about an alcoholic street performer who moves from West Berlin to the American Midwest.
+Written specifically for Bruno S., the film was shot in Wisconsin and North Carolina.
 Most of the lead roles are played by inexperienced actors.